 While at Manresa, Ignatius spent a lot dedicated time reading books, one of them being the Imitation of Christ.
 In order to understand the devotion and affection of Ignatius of Loyola for the Holy Mass, Angel Suquía suggests that we can find many answers by examining the Imitation of Christ.
 We can argue, too, that the insistence on frequent communion is an idea that Ignatius also borrowed from the same book.
 He alludes to the fact that all the 18 chapters of Book IV have to do with the sacrament of the Eucharist and the theme of sacrifice.
 According to him Thomas Kempis emphasizes the sacrament of priesthood, more because of the Eucharistic-sacrificial dimension of the ministerial priesthood.
-It is worth noting that the theological importance Ignatius places on the Eucharist makes real the mystical body of Christ.
-This theological vision of Ignatius probably comes from the same book Imitation of Christ (the Mass).
+It is worth noting that the theological importance Ignatius places on the Eucharist as the most important sacrament is perhaps based on his belief that the Eucharist makes real the mystical body of Christ.
+This theological vision of Ignatius probably comes from the same book Imitation of Christ which enables us to understand Ignatius deep love and devotion for the Holy Eucharist (the Mass).